Mishiranu/Dashchan/README.md

 4. Install Gradle
 5. Run `gradle assembleRelease` in the source code directory

+The resulting APK file will appear in `build/outputs/apk` directory.

 ### Build Signed Binary

 You can create `keystore.properties` in the source code directory with the following properties: